Cinderella (2015 American film): Critical response

 Cinderella received positive reviews from critics.
-On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 84% based on 258 reviews, with an average rating of 7.2/10.
-The website's critics consensus reads, "Refreshingly traditional in a revisionist era, Kenneth Branagh's Cinderella proves Disney hasn't lost any of its old-fashioned magic."
+Critics praised its performances and visual style, noting that it remained faithful to the original while introducing new elements.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 83% based on 258 reviews, with an average rating of 7.2/10.
+The website's critics consensus reads: "Refreshingly traditional in a revisionist era, Kenneth Branagh's Cinderella proves Disney hasn't lost any of its old-fashioned magic".
 Metacritic assigned the film a weighted average score of 67 out of 100, based on 47 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film a grade of "A" on an A+ to F scale.

-David Rooney of The Hollywood Reporter reviewed the film at the Berlin Film Festival and praised the special effects, the screenplay, and Blanchett's performance and said that "anyone nostalgic for childhood dreams of transformation will find something to enjoy in an uplifting movie that invests warm sentiment in universal themes of loss and resilience, experience and maturity."
-Peter Debruge of Variety said, "It's all a bit square, big on charm, but lacking the crackle of Enchanted or The Princess Bride.
-But though this Cinderella could never replace Disney's animated classic, it's no ugly stepsister either, but a deserving companion."
-Guy Lodge of The Guardian gave the film three stars out of five and said, "While it might have been nice to see the new-model Cinderella follow Frozens progressive, quasi-feminist lead, the film's naff, preserved-in-amber romanticism is its very charm."
-Scott Mendelson of Forbes admired the film's visual effects and production design, and deemed the costume design Oscar-worthy, adding, "with an emphasis on empathy and empowerment, Walt Disney's Cinderella is the best film yet in their 'turn our animated classics into live-action blockbuster' subgenre."
+David Rooney of The Hollywood Reporter reviewed the film at the Berlin Film Festival and praised the special effects, the screenplay and Blanchett's performance and said that "anyone nostalgic for childhood dreams of transformation will find something to enjoy in an uplifting movie that invests warm sentiment in universal themes of loss and resilience, experience and maturity".
+Peter Debruge of Variety said: "It's all a bit square, big on charm, but lacking the crackle of Enchanted or The Princess Bride.
+But though this Cinderella could never replace Disney's animated classic, it's no ugly stepsister either, but a deserving companion".
+Guy Lodge of The Guardian gave the film three stars out of five and said: "While it might have been nice to see the new-model Cinderella follow Frozens progressive, quasi-feminist lead, the film's naff, preserved-in-amber romanticism is its very charm".
+Scott Mendelson of Forbes admired the film's visual effects and production design and deemed the costume design Oscar-worthy, adding: "With an emphasis on empathy and empowerment, Walt Disney's Cinderella is the best film yet in their 'turn our animated classics into live-action blockbuster' subgenre".